Backgrounder on Risks Associated with Medical Events

 The dose given is not what was prescribed, and the difference meets the NRC’s reporting requirements, AND

 One or more of the following representative incidents occur:

 - the dose given is off by at least 20 percent from the prescribed dose, either too high or too low,

-- the radioactive drug is administered by the wrong route,
+- the drug is given by the wrong route,

 - the wrong individual receives the dose,